 It has been 3 months since my purchase conveyancing in Silsoe took place.
 I have checked the Land Registry website which shows that I paid £200,000 when infact I paid £215,000.
 Why the discrepancy?

 The price paid figure is taken from the application to register the purchase.
 It is the figure included in the Transfer (the legal deed which transfers the premises from one person to the other) and referred to as the 'consideration' or purchase price.
 You can report an error in the price paid figure using the LR online form.
 In most cases errors result from typos so at first glance the figure.
 Do report it so they can double check and advise.

 How does conveyancing in Silsoe differ for new build properties?

-Most buyers of new build property in Silsoe contact us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the house is ready to move into.
-This is because developers in Silsoe usually purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Silsoe contact us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the residence is finished.
+This is because builders in Silsoe tend to purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Silsoe or who has acted in the same development.